zowe/community/Secure-Software-Development-Policy/Zowe-SSDPF-SDLC/Policy.md

 * Some items look really rather as recommended practices instead of policy requirements
   * Create requirement to group such practices into a sound requirement
-  * Map M:N between Z-SSD and SSDF and others
+  * Map M:N between ZSSD and SSDF and others
 * Flag which requirements are mandatory
-*
+* Automated tests to prove some policy requirements fulfilment

 [// intentionally commented out]: <> (* ### Reporting Security Issues)
 [// intentionally commented out]: <> (* Please direct all security issues to zowe-security@lists.openmainframeproject.org.
 A member of the security group will reply to acknowledge receipt of the vulnerability and coordinate remediation with the affected squad.)

+[// intentionally commented out]: <> ( PUT-COMMENTED-OUT-TEXT-HERE )